Schwerdtfeger-Fillmore-Springer-Cnops Construction Implemented in GiNaC: Introduction

-The core of this realisation of FSCc is done for an arbitrary dimension of \(\Space{R}{n}\) with a metric given by an arbitrary bilinear form.
+The core of this realisation of SFSCc is done for an arbitrary dimension of \(\Space{R}{n}\) with a metric given by an arbitrary bilinear form.
 We also present a subclass for two dimensional cycles (i.e. circles, parabolas and hyperbolas), which add some 2D specific routines including a visualisation to PostScript files through the \MetaPost~\cite{MetaPost} or \Asymptote~\cite{Asymptote} packages.
-This software is the backbone of many results published in~\cite{Kisil05a} and we use its application to~\cite{Kisil05a} for the demonstration purpose.
+This software is the backbone of many results published in~\cites{Kisil05a,Kisil12a,Kisil11d} and we use its application to~\cite{Kisil05a} for the demonstration purpose.

 There is a Python wrapper~\cite{pycycle} for this library.
 It is based on \texttt{BoostPython} and \texttt{pyGiNaC} packages.
 The wrapper allows to use all functions and methods from the library in Python scripts or Python interactive shell.
-The drawing of object from [[cycle2D]] may be instantly seen in the interactive mode through the \Asymptote.
+The drawing of object from {\Tt{}\Rm{}{\bf{}cycle2D}\nwendquote} may be instantly seen in the interactive mode through the \Asymptote.
+The live DVD supplied with book~\cite{Kisil12a} is based on the library presented in this paper and its Python wrapper.

+This library is now a part of MoebInv project (\url{http://moebinv.sourceforge.net/})~\cite{Kisil14b}.
+Please look there for latest updates, source and binary distributions.
+ISO images of live DVD may be referred there as well.
+We do not plan to use arXiv for these purposes anymore.

 The present package can be ported (with various level of required changes) to other CAS with Clifford algebras capabilities similar to \GiNaC.